Opiate Detox Centers

 Withdrawal symptoms keep people using because they cannot deal with the discomfort of not using.
 Only by taking opiates can they keep these painful symptoms at bay and who wouldn’t take the easy option to end the pain?
 It is this situation that leads those attempting to detox on their own to relapse.

 The following discussion should help you to understand professional detox and the withdrawals associated with ceasing opiate use.
 You should come to see the role that professional detox plays in recovery.
-To learn more about that role or to get answers to your questions, call 800-405-2627.
+To learn more about that role or to get answers to your questions, call 800-315-1376 (Who Answers?).
 Don’t wait.

 What Is Professional Opiate Detox?